 - j.
-The permittee must develop and make available for inspection, upon request, a site-specific monitoring plan for the system used to measure and record the temperature difference across the catalyst bed of the CATOX and to monitor the concentration of organic compounds in the exhaust vent stream of the GAC and any other monitoring system required by Subpart GGGGG to Part 63 that must address the following: - i.
+The permittee must develop and make available for inspection, upon request, a site-specific monitoring plan for the system used to measure and record the outlet temperature of the catalyst bed of the CATOX and to monitor the concentration of organic compounds in the exhaust vent stream of the GAC and any other monitoring system required by Subpart GGGGG to Part 63 that must address the following: - i.
 Installation of the continuous monitoring system at a measurement location relative to each affected process unit such that the measurement is representative of control of the exhaust emissions (e.g., on or downstream of the last control device). - ii.
 Performance and equipment specifications for the sample interface, the pollutant concentration or parametric signal analyzer, and the data collection and reduction system. - iii.
 Performance evaluation procedures and acceptance criteria (e.g., calibrations). - iv.
-Ongoing operation and maintenance procedures according to the general requirements of 40 CFR §§63.8(c)(1), (3), (4)(ii), (7), and (8). - v.
-Ongoing data quality assurance procedures according to the general requirements of §63.8(d). - vi.
-Ongoing recordkeeping and reporting procedures according to the general requirements of 40 CFR §63.10(c), (e)(1), and (e)(2)(i).

-[40 CFR §63.7935(g) and (h), 45CSR34]

-k.
-The permittee must be in compliance with the emissions limits, including the average daily temperature difference limits of Condition 6.1.2.i.ii., and the work practice standards in Subpart GGGGG of Part 63 at all times, except during periods of startup, shutdown, and malfunction.
+Ongoing operation and maintenance procedures according to the general requirements of 40 §§63.8(c)(1) (ii), (3), (4)(ii), (7), and (8). - v.
+Ongoing data quality assurance procedures according to the general requirements of §63.8(d) except for the requirements related to startup, shutdown, and malfunction plans referenced in § 63.8(d)(3).
+The permittee shall keep these written procedures on record for the life of the affected source or until the affected source is no longer subject to the provisions of this part, to be made available for inspection, upon request, by the Administrator.
+If the performance evaluation plan is revised, the permittee shall keep previous (i.e., superseded) versions of the performance evaluation plan on record to be made available for inspection, upon request, by the Administrator, for a period of 5 years after each revision to the plan.
+The program of corrective action should be included in the plan required under § 63.8(d)(2). - vi.
+Ongoing recordkeeping and reporting procedures according to the general requirements of 40CFR §63.10(c)(1) through (14), (e)(1), and (e)(2)(i).
+[40CFR§63.7935(g) and (h), 45CSR34] - k.
+The permittee must be in compliance with the emissions limits, including the average daily temperature limit of Condition 6.1.2.i.ii., and the work practice standards in Subpart GGGGG of Part 63 at all times.

-[40 CFR §63.7935(a), 45CSR34]
+[40CFR§63.7935(a), 45CSR34]